 Columbia Law Review

 Klick, Jonathan and Sitkoff, Robert H., "Agency Costs, Charitable Trusts, and Corporate Control: Evidence from Hershey's Kiss-Off" (2008).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 1125.

 Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Economic Policy Commons, Economics Commons, Law and Economics Commons, Law and Society Commons, Nonprofit Administration and Management Commons, Securities Law Commons, Work, Economy and Organizations Commons